Jump to accessibility statement Skip to content

 Expert for press contact

-I am a Senior Fellow of the Higher Education Academy and a Chartered Psychologist.
+I am a Senior Fellow of the Higher Education Academy, a Chartered Psychologist and an Associate Fellow of the British Psychological Society.
 I currently hold external examiner positions at London Metropolitan University and Bishop Grosseteste University and was previously Chief External Examiner for Psychology at Birmingham City University.
-I also sit on the British Psychological Society's Psychology of Sexualities Section committee.

 Research